Gambian dalasi: Banknotes

 Banknotes currently in circulation are 5, 10, 20, 25, 50, 100 and 200 dalasis.
 1 dalasi notes were issued between 1971 and 1987.
-Current banknotes were first issued on 27 July 1996, then reprinted in 2001.
+New banknotes were first issued on 27 July 1996, then reprinted in 2001.
 On 27 July 2006, the Central Bank of The Gambia issued a new series of notes with images similar to the preceding issues, but with improvements in their designs, paper thickness, and security features.
 Most noticeably, the old white borders have been removed, giving the notes full printing of its main colours.
 Furthermore, the 5 and 10 dalasis are coated with a special varnish to extend circulation life.
 Finally, the security features of the 100 dalasis have been upgraded by the inclusion of a silver foil on the front of the note with the image of 100 embossed into the foil.

 A polymer commemorative 20 Dalasis was also put into circulation to commemorate 20 years of then-President Yahya Jammeh's rule.

 On 15 April 2015, the Central Bank of The Gambia released a new family of banknotes that includes two new denominations, a 20 dalasis note to replace the 25 dalasis and a 200 dalasis note, twice the value of the previously highest denomination.
 All of the notes feature a portrait of Yahya Jammeh.

-In February 2018, a new series of banknotes believed to be a reprinting of the 2006–2013 issues, but with a new signature combination, will be released as an interim measure to replace those with the portrait of Yahya Jammeh.
+In February 2018, a new series of banknotes believed to be a reprinting of the 2006–2013 issues, but with a new signature combination, was released as an interim measure to replace those with the portrait of Yahya Jammeh.

-A whole new series is being released during June 2019.
+A whole new series was released during August 2019.